zim0369/uniexam/src/README.md

 - Entire theory was based on google searches

-- If a topic seems like it needed more theory then a link to the resource was added.
-Look for "More Details" whenever necessary.
+- To read more information about a topic, look for "More Details" whenever necessary.
+They are a link to the topic's resource.

 - Improvements are welcome.
 Email me at: <zim@onionmail.org>